 In its general and simple meaning democracy means the rule of the public.
 In a democracy, the legitimate source of the power must be public will and political decisions must be in line with the expectations of the public.

 E-democracy is a part of citizens contribution in the democratic process.
 The concept of e-democracy covers mostly the activities related to the functioning of a democratic political process.
 In other words, e-democracy means the use of information and information-communication technologies by the agents contributing to the political process.

 With the development of technology and internet some new concepts with the prefixes such as; e-, cyber, virtual-, tele-, net-, numerical-, internet-, web-, etc.. had been used extensively.

 E-democracy, e-politics, e-governance, e-election, e-chairman, e-poll, e-census are some examples for such new concepts.

 In this context, in recent years one of the most used concepts is electronic democracy, in other words, e-democracy.

-E-democracy is defined as the use of informations and information-communication technologies in democratic political and governmental process.
+E-democracy is defined as the use of information and information-communication technologies in the democratic political and governmental process.

 You could find the detailed research paper of “Comparative Analyze: Internet Usage and Level of Democratization“